karendi/hati-DMS/backend-defense-feedback.md

 Search: return a descriptive message if doesn't exist, and have object values instead of an array returned - _done_

-Same user shouldn't have duplicate docs - _pending_
+Same user shouldn't have duplicate docs - _done_

 Change status code on trying to delete documents a user doesn't own - _done_